WGBH/wgbh-springroll-game/README.md

 This method is called when the transition-in is complete, fully revealing the contents of this `Scene`.
 Start this `Scene's` behavior sequence here.

 #### update(deltaTime:number)
 This method is called on each tick of the render loop (target: 60FPS), starting just after `start()` is called.
-The `deltaTime` value passed in represents the actual time since the previous frame, as a multiple of the target frame rate.
-For example, if the frame update happened at 1/60 of a second after the previous frame, `deltaTime` would equal `1`.
-If the update instead happened at 1/30 of a second after the previous frame, `deltaTime` would equal `2`.
+The `deltaTime` value passed in represents the actual time since the previous frame, in milliseconds.

 #### changeScene(nextScene:string)
 *Do not override this method.* This method should be called to transition out of this `Scene` and into the next.
 A valid ID for the next scene must be passed in.